Murder of Caren Koslow: Aftermath

 The Fort Worth Library maintains a collection of newspaper clippings related to this case under "Koslow, Kristi".
 Due to the prominence of the case, in 2015 Tarrant County authorities chose to keep the paper court documents of the case as historical documents even though they have been digitized.
+Jack Koslow died on October 31, 2023.

-The case was documented in "Family Plot," Episode 6 of Season 7 of Power, Privilege & Justice and “Please Kill For Me,” Episode 12 of Season 3 of Killer Kids and in the Season 15 episode 8 of “Snapped: Killer Couples”.
+The case was documented in "Family Plot," Episode 6 of Season 7 of Power, Privilege & Justice and “Please Kill For Me,” Episode 12 of Season 3 of Killer Kids and in the Season 15 episode 8 of Snapped: Killer Couples.